yuqiii-wang/KnowledgeNotes/db/sql/db_adv_practices.md

 MySQL supports two kinds of replication: *statement-based* replication and *row-based* replications.

-MySQL slaves record changes in the master’s binary log 2 and replaying the log on the replica; the playback is an async operation.
+MySQL slaves record changes in the master's binary log 2 and replaying the log on the replica; the playback is an async operation.

 There are I/O threads on loop detecting/fetching data from a master.